blepping/comfyui_overly_complicated_sampling/README.md

 # Model calls can be cached.
 This is very experimental: I don't recommend using it
 # unless you know what you're doing.
 model:
+    # When enabled, skips generating uncond when you have CFG set to 1.
+Disabled by
+    # default as stuff like CFG++ won't work without uncond.
+Useful to enable for
+    # models like Flux that don't actually use CFG.
+    cfg1_uncond_optimization: false

     cache:
         # The cache size.
         size: 0